timjbruce/reinvent_cvra_bootcamp/README.md

 > We recommend using a Cloud9 instance (hosted IDE) for the next steps, as it is bandwidth-friendly and helpful during troubleshooting!
 > Cloud9 is free-tier eligible

-First, login to the AWS console and create a new Cloud9 instance. create a *work directory* where you can download the git repository for this bootcamp, save the worksheet, make notes, etc. On my macOS system, I use ~/Developer/bootcamps (that is, /Users/dixonaws/Developer/bootcamps.)
+First, login to the AWS console and create a new Cloud9 instance.
+Second, from a bash prompt, clone the git repository for this bootcamp:
-Second, clone the git repository for this bootcamp:
 ```bash
 git clone https://github.com/dixonaws/reinvent_cvra_bootcamp
 ```